gianmarcodogliani/tcl-tk/README.md

 reader/xlsx_reader.tcl : reads an Excel file and keeps the usr informed via an indeterminate ttk::progressbar.

 menubar/menubar.tcl : sets up a menubar and journals usr commands in a textarea.

+canvas/canvas.tcl : prints an ecg sample waveform in a canvas.